Desilu

-Desilu's entire library is owned by Paramount Global through two of its subsidiaries.
+Desilu's entire library is owned by Paramount Skydance through two of its subsidiaries.
 The CBS unit owns all Desilu properties that were produced and concluded before 1960, which were sold to CBS by Desilu itself.
 Its CBS Studios unit owns the rights to everything Desilu produced after 1960 as successor in interest to Paramount Television.

+There is a street named after Desilu in San Antonio, Texas.

 History

-Desilu Productions was formed in 1950 using the combined names of "Desi Arnaz" and "Lucille Ball".
+Desilu Productions was founded in 1950 using the combined names of the husband and wife production team of "Desi Arnaz" and "Lucille Ball".
 It was created to produce Lucy and Desi's vaudeville act as a television series and sell it to Columbia Broadcasting System (CBS) executives.
 Arnaz and Ball wanted to adapt Ball's CBS radio series My Favorite Husband to television.
 The television project eventually became I Love Lucy.
 During the show's first few years, Desilu rented space at General Service Studios (now the Sunset Las Palmas Studios) at Santa Monica Boulevard and North Las Palmas Avenue.
 They used Stage Two, which was named Desilu Playhouse.
 Later, a special entrance was added at 6633 Romaine Street, on the south side of the lot, to allow direct access to it.

 Ball's role in the company

-Ball's contribution was more on the artistic side.
-She was skilled at proposing new programs that were popular to broad audiences and successful in both their original broadcasts and syndication reruns.
-Before starring in I Love Lucy, she starred in many B movies, and had a good idea of what television audiences wanted.

-She approved original production concepts (such as The Untouchables and Star Trek) for development into broadcast series, assessing how the public would enjoy them and their potential for long-term success.
-This led to continued profits from the programs through reruns, which would recover their high development and production costs.
+Ball approved original production concepts (such as The Untouchables and Star Trek) for development into broadcast series.
+This created continuous revenue streams from the programs through reruns, which were necessary to recover their high development and production costs.
 Even decades after the absorption of Desilu Productions and the production end of all original series Desilu approved for development, some series have achieved enduring success and, in some cases, redevelopment into feature-length movie franchises in their own right.
 Examples are The Untouchables, Star Trek and Mission Impossible.